-As mentioned earlier, the main optimisation targets of steel plants are the reduction of raw material use (either scrap or primary materials) and the efficiency of the processes in energy terms.
+As mentioned earlier, the main optimisation targets of steel plants are the more efficient raw material use (either scrap or primary materials) and the energy efficiency of the processes.
 Observing the European steel makers, a clear picture of the complexity of the production chain can be obtained.
 A regular steel plant can produce around 100 different grades of steel (different chemical compositions) and for each one of them, be able of producing several products (e.g. bars, sheets) in a wide variety of sizes.
-Accordingly, the steel plants can account for hundred of thousands different end products being manufactured in their plants, including in this manufacturing process, several unit processes.
-With this scenario, it is clear that optimising at local level the efficiency of the different processes is not enough.
-Great efforts need to be made plant-wide for arranging optimal production planning and for ensuring final product quality.
+Accordingly, the steel plants can account for hundreds of thousands different end products being manufactured in their plants, including in this manufacturing process, several unit processes.
+With this scenario, it is clear that optimising the efficiency of the individual unit processes is not enough.
+Indeed, great efforts need to be made plant-wide for arranging optimal production planning and for ensuring final product quality.